 Caring for our children's future

-Does your child have ADHD, or do you suspect he or she has ADHD?
+Does your child have ADHD, or Autism do you suspect he or she might?

 If so, your child is invited to participate in a research study.
-Together with the Behavioural Neurotherapy Clinic, Victoria University is conducting a 6 month study investigating the "effect of diet alteration and nutrient supplementation" on the behaviours of children with ADHD.
-For the current study, your child will be assessed at baseline and after a six month treatment regime using a number of tests including cognitive functioning (e.g., attention and thinking), brain electrical activity, sleep, behaviour and gut symptoms and this will help us understand the relationship between diet and nutrition in children with ADHD.
+Together with the Behavioural Neurotherapy Clinic, we are conducting an ongoing study investigating the "effect of diet alteration and nutrient supplementation" on the behaviours of children with ADHD and Autism.
+Your child will be assessed at baseline and every six months using a number of tests, including cognitive functioning (e.g., attention and thinking), brain electrical activity, sleep, behaviour faecal microbiology and gut symptoms and this will help us understand the relationship between diet and nutrition in children with ADHD.
 This study has been approved by Bellberry Human Research Ethics Committee.
 For more information, please contact:

 Behavioural Neurotherapy Clinic

 Copyright © Australian Autism ADHD Foundation 2014.
 All Rights reserved.